Home Canning Instructions and Recipes for Fruit and Vegetables

 Dip tomatoes in boiling water 4-6 at a time.
 As soon as the skins are loose remove the tomatoes.
 Put them in cold water.
 Core and peel.
 Cut into pieces if desired.
 Place them in an open kettle or big pot.
 Season them with salt.
 (1 teaspoon salt to 4 cups tomatoes).
 Bring them very slowly to the boiling point.
 Stir them frequently to keep them sticking to the bottom.
 Cook for 1/2 hour.
 Fill hot sterilized jars, with scalded rubber seals in place.
 Wipe seals free of seeds an juice.
 Seal the jars at once with sterilized lids.

-HOME CANNING INSTRUCTIONS: TIMETABLE FOR CANNING VEGETABLES
+HOME CANNING TIMETABLE FOR CANNING VEGETABLES

 *When instructions are given to season vegetables allow 1 teaspoon salt to each quart of vegetables, or 1/2 teaspoon salt to each pint of vegetables.